Hardly any disease in gynecology responds as well to natural, nutritional treatment as polycystic ovary syndrome (PCOS).

 Supplements for PCOS patients with insulin resistance

 70-80% of all obese patients with PCOS have insulin resistance.
-Unfortunately, it strengthens PCOS, nd is a risk factor for later, more serious diseases.
-It has been shown that in PCOS, insulin cannot work properly because a messenger substance in the cell interior of the target cells, inositol, is not available in sufficient quantities or in the correct form.
+Unfortunately, it strengthens PCOS, and is a risk factor for later, more serious diseases.
+In PCOS, insulin cannot work properly because a messenger substance in the cell interior of the target cells, inositol, is not available in sufficient quantities or in the correct form.

 It is therefore not surprising that many patients experience very good improvements with the natural nutritional component inositol.
 The best-known form is myo-inositol.
 Many experts swear by a combination of the two so-called iso-forms myo- and D-chiro-inositol.